Nuclear renaissance: History

-In March 2011 the nuclear accidents at Japan's Fukushima I Nuclear Power Plant and shutdowns at other nuclear facilities raised questions among some commentators over the future of the renaissance.
-Platts has reported that "the crisis at Japan's Fukushima nuclear plants has prompted leading energy-consuming countries to review the safety of their existing reactors and cast doubt on the speed and scale of planned expansions around the world".
-In 2011 Siemens exited the nuclear power sector following the Fukushima disaster and subsequent changes to German energy policy, and supported the German government's planned energy transition to renewable energy technologies.
-China, Germany, Switzerland, Israel, Malaysia, Thailand, United Kingdom, Italy and the Philippines have reviewed their nuclear power programs.
-Indonesia and Vietnam still plan to build nuclear power plants.
-Countries such as Australia, Austria, Denmark, Greece, Ireland, Latvia, Liechtenstein, Luxembourg, Portugal, Israel, Malaysia, New Zealand, and Norway remain opposed to nuclear power.
-Following the Fukushima I nuclear accidents, the International Energy Agency halved its estimate of additional nuclear generating capacity built by 2035.
+In March 2011 the nuclear accident at Japan's Fukushima I Nuclear Power Plant and shutdowns at other nuclear facilities raised questions among some commentators over the future of nuclear power generation.
+Platts reported that "the crisis at Japan's Fukushima nuclear plants has prompted leading energy-consuming countries to review the safety of their existing reactors and cast doubt on the speed and scale of planned expansions around the world".

+Following the accident, the government of Germany announced a phaseout of nuclear power in the near future.
+As a result, German constructor Siemens exited the sector, and supported the German government's planned energy transition to renewable energy technologies, leaving Areva as the sole actor in EPR construction.
+China, Switzerland, Israel, Malaysia, Thailand, the United Kingdom, Italy and the Philippines reviewed their nuclear power programs.
+Indonesia and Vietnam still planned to build nuclear power plants.
+Countries such as Australia, Austria, Denmark, Greece, Ireland, Latvia, Liechtenstein, Luxembourg, Portugal, Israel, Malaysia, New Zealand, and Norway remained opposed to nuclear power.

+Following the accident, the International Energy Agency halved its estimate of additional nuclear generating capacity built by 2035.

 The World Nuclear Association has reported that “nuclear power generation suffered its biggest ever one-year fall through 2012 as the bulk of the Japanese fleet remained offline for a full calendar year”.
 Data from the International Atomic Energy Agency showed that nuclear power plants globally produced 2346 TWh of electricity in 2012 – seven per cent less than in 2011.
 The figures illustrate the effects of a full year of 48 Japanese power reactors producing no power during the year.
 The permanent closure of eight reactor units in Germany was also a factor.
 Problems at Crystal River, Fort Calhoun and the two San Onofre units in the USA meant they produced no power for the full year, while in Belgium Doel 3 and Tihange 2 were out of action for six months.
 Compared to 2010, the nuclear industry produced 11% less electricity in 2012.

 As of July 2013, "a total of 437 nuclear reactors were operating in 30 countries, seven fewer than the historical maximum of 444 in 2002.
 Since 2002, utilities have started up 28 units and disconnected 36 including six units at the Fukushima Daiichi nuclear power plant in Japan.
 The 2010 world reactor fleet had a total nominal capacity of about 370 gigawatts (or thousand megawatts).
 Despite seven fewer units operating in 2013 than in 2002, the capacity is still about 7 gigawatts higher".
 The numbers of new operative reactors, final shutdowns and new initiated constructions according to International Atomic Energy Agency (IAEA) in 2010 are as follows: